endyjasmi/randomizer/README.md

 # 📦 Randomizer

-Randomizer is a library that is used to test GitHub actions and semantic-release.
+Randomizer is a library that is used to test GitHub services.

 ## ⚖️ License